Ascend/pytorch/docs/en/PyTorch Network Model Porting and Training Guide/PyTorch Network Model Porting and Training Guide.md

 2. The GPU's usage on the PyTorch is inherited to the maximum extent, which minimizes the changes in the development mode and code reuse when a model is ported to the Ascend AI Processor for training.
 3. The original PyTorch architecture is inherited to the maximum extent and the excellent features of the PyTorch architecture are retained, such as automatic differentiation, dynamic distribution, debugging, profiling, storage sharing mechanism, and dynamic memory management on the device side.
 4. It has good scalability.
 During the streamlining process, only the development and implementation of related compute operators are involved for new network types or structures.
 Framework operators, reverse graph building, and implementation mechanisms can be reused.
 5. The usage and style are the same as those of the GPU-based implementation.
-During online adaption, you only need to specify the device as the Ascend AI Processor in Python and device operations to develop, train, and debug the network in PyTorch using the Ascend AI Processor.
+During online adaptation, you only need to specify the device as the Ascend AI Processor in Python and device operations to develop, train, and debug the network in PyTorch using the Ascend AI Processor.
 You do not need to pay attention to the underlying details of the Ascend AI Processor.
 In this way, you can minimize the modification and complete porting with low costs.

 ## Restrictions and Limitations